-Join us for three FREE webinars, run by in partnership the American Association for the Advancement of Science Program of Dialogue on Science, Ethics and Religion, in partnership with Sinai and Synapses, hosted by Clal – The National Jewish Center for Learning and Leadership, and funded by the John Templeton Foundation.
+The American Association for the Advancement of Science Program of Dialogue on Science, Ethics and Religion and Sinai and Synapses ran explored these questions through a series of webinars hosted by Clal – The National Jewish Center for Learning and Leadership, and funded by the John Templeton Foundation.

 As we discover more exoplanets, and learn just how expansive our universe is, how do we situate ourselves in the cosmos?
 Are we insignificant, or are we special?

 What blocks us from being compassionate, and what engenders more compassion in others?
 How do we respond to people who are different from us, or who might hold different beliefs?

 Professor Nathaniel Daw, Professor of Psychology, Princeton Neuroscience Institute

 As we discover more and more about the brain, will neuroscientific “explanations” about moral behavior become “excuses”?
 How “free” are we, and how would we even know?

 In addition to webinars, here are other content resources for Jewish professionals to use science in their work.